 Several limitations of this study warrant mentioning.
 First, the data regarding MI experiences were obtained using retrospective self-report measures, possibly introducing a well-known range of biases caused by factors such as mood-dependent recall, forgetting, cathartic effect, and social desirability.
 Specifically, the prevalence of suicidal thoughts and behaviors assessed by a self-report scale in the absence of objective and/or professional assessment, may present an estimation bias.
 Secondly, we capitalized on a non-representative, volunteer sample that may not reflect accurate rates of PMIEs among veterans.
-Thirdly, although we have used the recognized and validated MIES and MIQ questionnaires, researchers should develop specific measures for each of these experiences, as well as a measure that focuses on the witnessing of transgressive acts and on the feeling of betrayal, as they relate to MI, separately from committing these acts.
-Importantly, more research is needed to confirm the specific moderation role of IU that has been found in the study.
-Importantly, in this study IU was not related specifically to the MI experience and thus we can only speculate that those with high IU were also intolerant to the PMIEs as an example of uncertain type of situation.
-Future research would benefit from using modified version of the IUS-12 that distinguishes between trait (IUS-12) and state IU (IUS-SS) (Mahoney & McEvoy, 2010).
+Thirdly, although we have used the recognized and validated MIES and MIQ questionnaires, researchers should develop specific measures for each of these experiences, as well as a measure that focuses on the witnessing of transgressive acts and on the feeling of betrayal as they relate to MI, separately from committing these acts.
+Importantly, more research is needed to confirm the specific moderating role of IU found in this study.
+Importantly, in this study IU was not related specifically to the MI experience, and thus we can only speculate that those with high IU were also intolerant to the PMIEs as an example of an uncertain type of situation.
+Future research would benefit from using a modified version of the IUS-12 that distinguishes between trait (IUS-12) and state IU (IUS-SS) (Mahoney & McEvoy, 2010).
 In the IUS-SS participants are asked to select a primary concern, describe a related distressing situation, and then complete items from the IUS-12, but with specific reference to the described situation.

 Notwithstanding these limitations, the findings of this study have several clinical implications as well as some important future research directions.
 Firstly, our results indicated that veterans who experience PMIEs need to be targeted for screening the presence of suicidal thoughts and behaviors (e.g., Bryan et al., 2017).
 Therefore, raising awareness of suicidality following MI-related experiences should be expanded to other non-U.S. veterans and to military personnel deployed to complex war zones around the globe.
-Moreover, following screening, interventions could be developed around the close link between MIES-Self experiences and to address more specifically the mental burden as a result of the MI experiences and its consequences in related to suicide ideation and sometimes suicide behavior.
+Moreover, following screening, interventions could be developed around the close link between MIES-Self experiences, and to address more specifically the mental burden resulting from the MI experience and its consequences in relation to suicide ideation and sometimes suicidal behavior.